alik604/CMPT-479-System-Network-Security/syllabus.md

 </h3>
 You are required to read all non-optional materials <span class="alert">before</span> the lecture.
 <br/>
-In addition, you will be asked throughout the semester to <span class="alert">summarize six papers</span> out of all the materials you will read.
+In addition, you will be asked throughout the semester to <span class="alert">summarize at least six papers</span> out of all the materials you will read.
 <ul>
 <li>This is an individual activity.</li>
 <li>These papers will be mentioned in the "Events" column in the <a href="{{site.baseurl}}/schedule">schedule</a> page at least three days before the deadline.</li>